 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

 PRAW allocation may be indicated by an RPS element included in S1G Beacon frames and/or Probe Response frames.
 Once a PRAW is allocated, the allocation indication is broadcasted by the AP such that every TIM STA can identify the allocation of PRAW.
-However, it is not necessary for an AP to indicate the PRAW allocation in every S1G Beacon frame transmitted in the (short) beacon interval for which PRAW is allocated.
+However, it is not necessary for an AP to indicate the PRAW allocation in every S1G Beacon frame transmitted in the beacon interval or short beacon interval for which PRAW is allocated.
 The parameters in the RAW Assignment subfield for PRAW shall not be changed until updated PRAW information is broadcasted.
 A non-AP STA updates the PRAW information and accesses the channel according to the parameters in the RAW Assignment subfield of the PRAW indicated by the Periodic Operation Parameters subfield of the most recently received RPS element.

 9.44.1 TWT overview